Magyartanulas/magyartanulas.github.io/Section7.md

 * Talalkozhatnánk? - (Could we meet up?)
 * De azt hiszem, hogy igazán megcsinálhatnád. - (But I believe you could really do it.)
 * Bárcsak láthatnám az arcát, amikor megtudja! - (If only I could see his face, when he finds out!)

+Bárcsak means if only/I wish, it is considered conditional.